nsisodiya/choona.js/README.md

 Dependancy
 ============
 choona.js do not has any dependancy.
-It is written is Plain JavaSrcipt, YOu can use jQuery as base library.
-I do not like creating base library or a Base Library wrapper
+It is written is Plain JavaScript.
+You can use Backbone, jQuery or any other frameworks if you wish.

 API
 ====